boblikut/GSC-Panel/README.md

 Also you can make that admins could check custom info about players.
 To do it check `gsc/plugins/info_example.lua` with examples.

+Keep in mind that all lua scripts don't work when server in hibernation.
+But at almost situations you needn't to use panel when on server no players.
+But if you need it to change smth global settings and etc add to server.cfg this: `sv_hibernate_think 1`

 ## Installation
 0. Download `Docker`
 1. Launch `Docker`